Skip to main content

 This MS program is a good choice if you like working with numbers and solving problems and want to sharpen your data-analysis and analytical skills.
 It's also great for those who are interested in learning how and when to use advanced statistical methods and how to interpret the results.
 It's ideal for individuals who want to use these skills to address important social problems or to inform policy and practice across any number of applied fields.
 The program is designed to help you develop and improve your ability to perform and understand complex quantitative research in the social, behavioral, and health sciences.

 Yes.
 Although the program is designed for students with some statistical and data analysis skills, it is possible for candidates from other quantitative backgrounds to gain admission to the program.
 In general, students should be familiar with the concepts covered in a non-calculus based introductory statistics course series.
-Your knowledge of these topics will be assessed through a competency exam process to better help us advise you into a proper course sequence.
+Your knowledge of these topics will be assessed through a placement exam process to better help us advise you into a proper course sequence.

 Our course sequence and substantive focus prepares students for data analytic work in the social, behavioral, health, and education sciences, as well as social policy.
 We do not offer many of the courses that would be necessary to pursue a career in investment banking or finance.